VCityTeam/UD-Reproducibility/Computations/3DTiles/GratteCielTemporal2009-2018/Readme.md

 2. Repeat step 1 for each pair of sequential stage 2 output files and years

 ### Stage 4 : Create and Load 3DCityDB Databases
-If already done in the optional stage 0 skip this stage.
-If not already done in the optional stage 0:
 1. Edit the 4 password fields in the `.env` file with passwords of your choosing
+   - If this was already done in the optional stage 0, either a new `POSTGRES_DB_XXXX` variable must be declared for each database or the volumes for each database must be deleted to remove unstripped/unsplit CityGML buildings :
 2. Edit each `CityTilerDBConfig20xx.yml` file so that the password corresponds with what was set in step 1
 3. Launch the 4 3DCityDB docker containers with docker compose
 ```
 docker-compose up
 ```
-4. Launch 3dcitydb/importer-exporter and import each output from stage 3 into each corresponding database filtering out features outside of the following region of interest:
+1. Launch 3dcitydb/importer-exporter and import each output from stage 3 into each corresponding database filtering out features outside of the following region of interest:
    - Xmin: 4.8742
    - Xmax: 4.8834
    - Ymin: 45.765